dumbjs/urql-generic-requester/readme.md

 ## Install

 The package depends on `graphql` and `urql`, so do install them.
-If you have then already installed you don't have to add them again
+Ignore if you've already got them installed.

 ```sh
 npm i urql-generic-requester graphql urql